 All this makes an app landing page a valuable link in the product promotion strategy at all stages of the app’s life cycle.

-How to Make a Landing Page for an App?
+How Do You Create a Landing Page for an App

 App landing page design should include the following elements.